What does a slug test measure?

 Prepare for the Fundamentals of Geology Exam with flashcards and multiple choice questions.
 Each question includes hints and detailed explanations.
 Get ready to ace your geology test!

-A slug test is a method used to measure the hydraulic conductivity or permeability of an aquifer.
-During this test, a sudden change in water level in a well is created by quickly removing a 'slug' of water, and the rate at which the water level returns to equilibrium is observed.
-The speed of the recovery provides information about how easily water can flow through the porous medium surrounding the well, which directly relates to localized values of permeability.
+A slug test is a method used to measure the hydraulic conductivity or permeability of a specific sediment or rock formation in which groundwater flows.
+During a slug test, a sudden change in water level is created in a well by quickly removing or adding a volume of water (the "slug"), and then the rate at which the water level returns to its equilibrium state is monitored.
+The response of the water level over time provides insights into the permeability of the surrounding aquifer material.

 Subscribe